-INAR - teacher to be announced | The teacher will be from Institute for Atmospheric and Earth System Research (INAR), University of Helsinki.
+TR - Taina Ruuskanen | Taina is a university lecturer at the Atmospheric and Earth System Research (INAR), University of Helsinki.
 This institute is the state-of-the-art research institute globally in atmospheric sciences, especially in the field of atmospheric aerosols.
 Research topics cover a wide range from urban and regional air quality to aerosol measurement techniques and aerosol-health interaction.
-INAR has given intensive training courses on aerosol measurement techniques all over the world.
+INAR is providing intensive training courses on aerosol measurement techniques all over the world.

-More information: https://blogs.helsinki.fi/airquality/experts/
+More information: https://tuhat.helsinki.fi/portal/en/person/ruuskane